 - Training hard too close to bedtime can keep your body energized and metabolism running overtime.
 Try to schedule intense workouts 2 or more hours before bed.

 Your sleep environment may be waking you up.

 - Exposure to light and darkness is one of the main regulators of sleep.
 If you think light may be keeping your inner clock awake, try using blackout curtains, a sleeping mask, or avoiding blue light at least a couple of hours before bed.

 - Noise can wake you up in the middle of the night.
-If you can’t control the sound levels of your surroundings, learning to sleep with earplugs, white noise, or noise cancelling headphones or earbuds can help keep noise levels consistent.
+If you can’t control the sound levels of your surroundings, learning to sleep with earplugs, white noise, or noise-canceling headphones or earbuds can help keep noise levels consistent.

 - Our bodies stop regulating temperature during REM sleep which can often cause people to wake up if their sleeping situation isn’t ideal.
 If possible, keep your bedroom cool and choose bedding that doesn’t make you overheat once you’ve fallen asleep.
 You may need to start off with your bedroom cooler at first to ensure it stays ideal throughout the night.